D-Bits/Danabases-Blog/content/posts/2020-4-26-pandas-primer.md

 ## What Are DataFrames?

 A `DataFrame` is a type of data structure.
 That is, a way of storing values in memory.
-They are designed to store and organize potentially large volumes of, usually in a rows-and-columns format.
+They are designed to store and organize potentially large volumes of data in a rows-and-columns format.
 It is essentially a two-dimensional array to store values in.
-While there are multiple technologies that utilize DataFrames, in this post, we will be using the `DataFrame` class from Pandas.
+While there are multiple technologies that utilize DataFrames, in this post, we will be using the DataFrames from Pandas.
 If you are not already aware, Pandas is a Python library, built on NumPy, that is designed to simplify data manipulation and analysis.
-To install it, create/activate a `venv` and run `pip install pandas` .
+To install it, create/activate a `venv` and run `pip install pandas`.
 To use Pandas, we use the following universal aliasing for our import:
 ```python
 import pandas as pd
 ```